 Full-length Air-Sole unit with no foam!

-To celebrate Nike Air Max Day 2018, Nike introduced it’s biggest air yet - the Nike Air Max 270.
+To celebrate Nike Air Max Day 2018, Nike introduced it’s then biggest air yet - the Nike Air Max 270.
 The brand took inspiration from its past, specifically the Air Max 93 and Air Max 180 and re-coded past iconic styles into something new and fresh.
 A large volume Air Max unit - the biggest Air sole unit Nike has ever made is the primary feature of the shoe.
+Nike released this pair in fun neon colors of yellow, orange and blue colorways for men, women and kids.
+Initially available in mesh construction followed by the Nike Air Max 270 Flyknit that hit the market in Summer 2018.
 Designed to be a lifestyle shoe that is comfortable, breathable, flexible and not restrictive, the shoe feels the way it looks and stands true to walking on air.

-30 Years ahead of its time, the Air Max Zero
+30 Years ahead of its time, the Nike Air Max Zero

 Many people credit the Air Max 1 as being the first in the illustrious line of Nike Air Max shoes to feature the groundbreaking visible Air Unit.
 A little known fact, however, the Air Max Zero was in actuality designed before the 1’s - only to be put on hold.
 Tinker Hatfield knew that this revolutionary innovation and design would be hard for some to wrap their heads around and admire, and although he wanted to take his radical idea as far as he could, even he admitted that the Air Max Zero was a step too far.